GSA/digitalgov.gov/content/events/2022/05/2022-05-24-2022-government-ux-summit.md

 The summit is virtual and all times are Eastern.
 Presentations will begin at 11:00 am and conclude at 4:00 pm each day of the summit.
 There will be a short break after each session.

 Please find the agenda and descriptions of each session below.
+We will begin adding some of the video clips in July.

 {{< accordion kicker="Day 1" title="Tuesday, June 7, 2022 | 11:00 AM – 4:00 PM ET" icon="fas fa-copy" >}}
 ## 11:00 am - 11:10 am, ET<br />Opening Remarks: Chief Innovation Officer, Chike Aguh, Department of Labor